-Recommended by natural parenting magazine JUNO, The Green Gathering is bursting with safe spaces and adventurous places for young people from tots to teens, with opportunities to explore, learn, play and perform for all.
+Recommended by natural parenting mag JUNO and by Festival Kidz, GG is bursting with safe spaces and adventurous places for young people from tots to teens, with opportunities to explore, learn, play and perform for all.

-The KIDS GARDEN nestles into shady trees and spills onto the festival’s Village Green.
+The KIDS GARDEN nestles into shady trees and spills onto the Village Green.

-There you’ll find The Little Big Top with playshops ranging from singing to mask making, storytelling to hooping, kids’ yoga to instrument making, ukelele playing and more.
+Here you’ll find The Little Big Top with playshops ranging from singing to costume creation, storytelling to hooping, kids’ yoga to junk instrument making.

 Little Muckers providing safe spaces and activities for families with littlies – including a sandpit, bell tent baby space and messy play.

 Bearcat Collective with swap shop, toy swap, tie-dying, crafts and cosy hangout.

 Envirolution and Nature’s Art workshops where kids can get creative with upcycled and natural materials.